talmolab/sleap-nn/docs/config.md

         - `preprocessing`:
             - `anchor_ind`: (int) Index of the anchor node to use as the anchor point.
 If None, the midpoint of the bounding box of all visible instance points will be used as the anchor.
 The bounding box midpoint will also be used if the anchor part is specified but not visible in the instance.
 Setting a reliable anchor point can significantly improve topdown model accuracy as they benefit from a consistent geometry of the body parts relative to the center of the image.
             - `crop_hw`: (List[int]) Crop height and width of each instance (h, w) for centered-instance model.
-            - `conf_map_gen`: (Dict[float]) Dictionary in the format {"sigma": 1.5, "output_stride": 2}. *sigma* defines the spread of the Gaussian distribution of the confidence maps as a scalar float.
-Smaller values are more precise but may be difficult to learn as they have a lower density within the image space.
-Larger values are easier to learn but are less precise with respect to the peak coordinate.
-This spread is in units of pixels of the model input image, i.e., the image resolution after any input scaling is applied.  *output_stride* defines the stride of the output confidence maps relative to the input image.
-This is the reciprocal of the resolution, e.g., an output stride of 2 results in confidence maps that are 0.5x the size of the input.
-Increasing this value can considerably speed up model performance and decrease memory requirements, at the cost of decreased spatial resolution.
-            - `pafs_gen`: (Dict[float]) **Note**: Only for BottomUp model.
-The structure is same as `preprocessing.conf_map_gen`.
             - `augmentation_config`:
                 - `random crop`: (Dict[float]) {"random_crop_p": None, "random_crop_hw": None}, where *random_crop_p* is the probability of applying random crop and *random_crop_hw* is the desired output size (out_h, out_w) of the crop.
 Must be Tuple[int, int], then out_h = size[0], out_w = size[1].
                 - `use_augmentations`: (bool) True if the data augmentation should be applied to the data, else False.